Market Outlook

 Milk / Cream:

 Nearby, milk output is seasonally steady to higher across the country, with some parts noting the start of spring flush volumes.
-This has kept plenty of cheap milk available to processors in the short run despite February’s milk production report showing a YOY decline of 1.3%.
-Recent reports have confirmed bird flu transmission in dairy cows in 6 states, but overall impacts to the national milk supply appear negligible at this point.
-Biosecurity measures are being enacted across the country, while the impact to cows is dramatically less severe than the impact on poultry.
+This has kept plenty of cheap milk available to processors in the short run despite February’s milk production report showing a YOY decline of 1.3% when accounting for leap year.
+Spot loads remain at significant discounts to class, but not as massive as last year’s discounts.
+Recent reports have confirmed bird flu transmission in dairy cows in 8 states now, but overall impacts to the national milk supply appear negligible at this point.
 Higher butterfat content in the milk has kept cheap cream coming to market, and the reduced demand from maintenance downtimes has helped keep plenty of supply available.

 steady/higher